cyberbotics/webots-doc/reference/callback-functions.md

 should return 0 to inform Webots that the default collision handling code must be used.

-Otherwise you should use ODE's `dCollide` function to find the contact points between the colliding objects and then you can create contact joints using ODE's `dJointCreateContact` function.
+Otherwise you should use the ODE's `dCollide` function to find the contact points between the colliding objects and then you can create contact joints using the ODE's `dJointCreateContact` function.
 Normally the contact joints should be created within the contact joint group given by the `dWebotsGetContactJointGroup` function.
 Note that this contact joint group is automatically emptied after each